sundeepbassi/fun-ships/README.md

 ###  Bugs

 - There were bugs in the code that inhibited it from running properly.
 I had to contact tutor support and reach out to the slack community for support.
 The bugs were related to the nesting of the code in the loops.

-The bugs were removed and it was the tutorial from Knowledge Mavens that helped remove the bugs.
+The bugs were removed and it was the tutorial from Knowledge Mavens that helped to do checks.

 - [Knowledge Mavens](https://www.youtube.com/watch?v=oe0kIt3kE2g&t=3s) Youtube Tutorial.